allbdev/rickandmorty/README.md

 # Rick and Morty World

-This project is made with NextJs and typescript and is graphql apollo/client to consume the Rick And Morty api: https://rickandmortyapi.com
+This project is made with NextJs and typescript and use graphql apollo/client to consume the Rick And Morty api: https://rickandmortyapi.com

 ## Getting Started